itskaero/itskaero.github.io/README.md

 ## 🩺 About Me

-I am a **medical graduate turned medical-tech developer**, passionate about building
+I am a **medical graduate and hobbyist tech developer**, passionate about building
 **intelligent digital solutions for healthcare, automation, and gaming ecosystems.**

 I focus on **optimizing clinical workflows, improving hospital efficiency, and creating medical utility tools** — blending **medicine, engineering, and design.**